 In review, if you actually wrote the song, you are the composer.
 If you made a MIDI file from a song you did not write, you are the sequencer.
 If you wrote a song and turned it into a MIDI file, then you are both the composer and sequencer.

-Please don't ask us to give you sheet music; we will ignore any such requests.
-This is a MIDI archive, not a sheet music library.
-It's great that you want to try playing or singing music from your favorite video game, but if you're willing to make that effort, you should be willing to make the extra effort to obtain sheet music on your own as well.
+sheet music library.
+It's great that you want to try playing or singing music from your favorite video game, but if you're willing to

 Of course, that does not mean that other cards can not use things somewhat similar to SoundFonts.
 Many other newer sound cards allow you to load new wavetable sound patches and have their own SoundFont-like files.
 (And this is all ancient history to you GUS fans out there.)
 And Microsoft has its DLS files, which are like soundfonts for a soft synth.